 Some women watched the crucifixion at a distance - which is more than most of the men disciples did.
 From the accounts Mary probably started with them at a distance and then moved closer to be near Jesus in His time of greatest trial.

 It is easy to be a Christian when it is popular or accepted.
-Mary remained a devoted disciple when things when bad.
+Mary remained a devoted disciple when things went bad.
 When the Man you’ve given your life for is hanging on a cross as a criminal, all your dreams are dashed and your heart is broken, that’s when your dedication is really proven.
 A lessor person would have walked away in disillusionment to try and rebuild their life.
 Not Mary.
 She was there.
 She wasn’t going anywhere.

 How committed to Christ are we?
 Do we hold true when it costs us friends?
 Our job?
 A good grade at school?
 When our life is on the line?
-What about when atheists mock about being old fashioned. prejudiced, ignorant or accuse God of being a “moral monster”?
+What about when atheists mock us about being old fashioned. prejudiced, ignorant or accuse God of being a “moral monster”?
 Do we stand by the cross or do we run and hide?
 When Christ is naked and shamed before the world, are we standing beside Him?

 And after the crucifixion we do not find Mary [or the other women] hiding in fear of their lives like the twelve disciples.
 No, they were faithfully doing their best to honour Jesus even with their hopes dashed and lives in ruins.
 They didn’t stop.
 Fear did not hold them back.
 Disillusionment did not destroy them.
 They remained faithful.
 How many Christians have turned away from the Faith with much less motivation?
 Are we devoted disciples or fair weather friends?
 Mary Magdalene walked the path of commitment and we should not be ashamed to walk in her sandal prints.